 Inaccurate LTL freight classification can:

-• Make high-value freight less visible;
+• Make high-value freight less visible

-• Reduce security awareness;
+• Reduce security awareness

-• Enable disputes and chargebacks; or
+• Enable disputes and chargebacks

-• Increase insurance and liability exposure.
+• Increase insurance and liability exposure

 Fraudsters exploit ambiguity wherever it exists.